 Student $20 | Senior $20 | Individual $35 | Dual Senior $35 | Family $50 | Business/Patron $100

 For more information or to join by phone, call 719-564-9086.
 Thanks for your support!

-After years of planning and a lot of patience, construction of the Steelworks Park has finally begun!
-The groundbreaking ceremony for the Steelworks Park, located north of the Steelworks Museum at 215 Canal Street, was held on June 19.
-Be sure to keep your eyes on our north parking lot adjacent to Interstate 25 between now and September, when construction is scheduled for completion.
-You might catch a glimpse of our construction crews moving some very large artifacts, such as a Davenport locomotive and a 130 ton ladle, from the grounds of the steel mill to the new park.
-In a addition to the locomotive and ladle, the park will also feature Mine Rescue Car No. 1, two coal carts, a large statue of a steelworker, and shaded landscaping with flowers, shrubs, and benches.
+After years of planning and a lot of patience, construction of the Steelworks Park is finally complete!
+The Steelworks Park Dedication Ceremony for the Steelworks Park, located north of the Steelworks Museum at 215 Canal Street, will be Friday, Nov.
+10, at 10 a.m.
+Keep your eyes on our north parking lot adjacent to Interstate 25, you will see some very large artifacts, such as a Davenport locomotive and a 130 ton ladle.
+In addition to the locomotive and ladle, the park will also feature Mine Rescue Car No. 1, two coal carts, a large statue of a steelworker and shaded landscaping with flowers, shrubs, and benches.

 The Steelworks Park is now under construction!